IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 To the extent to which there are unintentional differences or other confusion between this document and the LLC Agreement, the LLC Agreement is in all cases authoritative.

-The IETF LLC Board has duties of loyalty, care, and good faith, and a legal and fiduciary responsibility.
-It will set broad strategic direction for the LLC, and will be responsible for adopting an annual budget, hiring or terminating an IETF Executive Director (or amending the terms of their engagement), adopting any employee benefit plans, consulting the relevant IETF communities on matters related to the LLC as appropriate, approving any changes to the LLC governance structure, incurring any debt, and approving entering into agreements that that meet a significant materiality threshold to be determined by the IETF LLC Board.
+The Board has duties of loyalty, care, and good faith, and a legal and fiduciary responsibility.
+It will set broad strategic direction for the LLC, and will be responsible for adopting an annual budget, hiring or terminating an IETF Executive Director (or amending the terms of their engagement), adopting any employee benefit plans, consulting the relevant IETF communities on matters related to the LLC as appropriate, approving any changes to the LLC governance structure, incurring any debt, and approving entering into agreements that that meet a significant materiality threshold to be determined by the Board.
 The IETF LLC Board is expected to delegate management of day-to-day activities and related decision-making to staff.

 Per Section 5(d) of the LLC Agreement and as also described in {{principles}}, the Board shall, as appropriate, act transparently and provide the IETF community with an opportunity to review and discuss any proposed changes to the IETF LLC structure prior to their adoption.

-The role of the IETF LLC Board is to ensure that the strategy and conduct of the IETF LLC is consistent with the IETF's needs -- both its concrete needs and its needs for transparency and accountability.
-The Board is not intended to directly define the IETF's needs; to the extent that is required, the IETF community should document its needs in consensus-based RFCs (e.g., as the community did in {{?I-D.ietf-mtgvenue-iaoc-venue-selection-process}}) and provide more detailed input via consultations with the IETF LLC Board (such as takes place on email discussion lists or at IETF meetings).
+The role of the Board is to ensure that the strategy and conduct of the IETF LLC is consistent with the IETF's needs -- both its concrete needs and its needs for transparency and accountability.
+The Board is not intended to directly define the IETF's needs; to the extent that is required, the IETF community should document its needs in consensus-based RFCs (e.g., as the community did in {{?I-D.ietf-mtgvenue-iaoc-venue-selection-process}}) and provide more detailed input via consultations with the Board (such as takes place on email discussion lists or at IETF meetings).

 Key IETF LLC Board responsibilities include: